textpattern/textpattern-default-theme/README.md

 Textpattern (currently v4.4.1) does not utilise the HTML5 input field types 'email' and 'url', instead rendering those input fields as standard type 'text'.
 Whilst this is fine and indeed still valid code, some devices benefit from having an input clearly defined as such - for example the Apple iPhone displays a different layout of it's keyboard based on what the field is for, so it's good practice to use those types if you can.

-To achive this you will need to install and activate the plugin [rah_replace](http://rahforum.biz/plugins/rah_replace).
-Then:
+To achive this you will need to install and activate the [rah_replace Textpattern plugin](http://rahforum.biz/plugins/rah_replace).
+Then amend you form code as follows:

 Change line 14 of 'comment_form.comment.txp' to...